bukarinevg/servers-monitoring/README.md

 - `config/` - This directory contains configuration file.
 - `db/` - This directory contains migrations.
-- `php-apache/` - This directory contains Dockerfile for Apache.
+- `docker-images/` - This directory contains Dockerfile images.
 - `src/` - This directory contains the main application code.
   - `controllers/` - This directory contains the controller classes performing route paths.
   - `enums/` - This directory contains the enums classes (dictonaries data).
   - `models/` - This directory contains the model classes.
   - `source/` - Base code of application.
+    - `attribute/` - This directory contains the attributes.
+    - `controller/` - This directory contains the base controller class.
+    - `model/` - This directory contains the base model class.
+     `db/` - This directory contains DataBase settings Classes.
+        - `connectors/` - This directory contains DBConnectionInterface connectors Classes.
+    - `http/` - This directory contains Request Handler Classes.
+    - `services/` - This directory contains the services classes.

 ## DataBase Schema